AriFordsham/GHCWiki/commentary/compiler/hs-syn-type.md

   The error thunks mean that we can't conveniently pretty-print the `PostTcType` fields, because the pretty-printer would poke the error thunks when run on pre-typchecked code.
 We could have defined `PostTcType` to be `Maybe Type`, but that would have meant unwrapping lots of `Just` constructors, which is messy.
 It would be nicer to parameterise `HsSyn` over the `PostTcType` fields.
 Thus:
 {{{
   type RnHsBinds = HsBinds Name ()   -- After renaming
-  type TcHsBines = HsBinds Id Type   -- After type checking }}}
+  type TcHsBinds = HsBinds Id Type   -- After type checking }}}
   This would be a Good Thing to do.